 The good news is that the basil and…Continue

 We started off with two langstroth hives.
 That is what the beekeepers say to do.
 You can monitor the hives and compare them and you soon know if one is doing better than the other.
 We were late gettting going into the season last year and bought the hives and nucs middle of October.
-At the end of the season we…Continue
+At the end of the season we were please with the 20-30 kilos of honey, even if we had…Continue

 I like the idea of ever finer granularity of weather conditions so we can tap into our microclimates better.